ButchBytes-sec/ButchBytes-sec/Navigator/SOC Core Skills/ELK.md

 ![](_attachments/Pasted%20image%2020240213181516.png)

 The ELK stack is now configured and we have our connection information saved.
-Part two will cover how to install and configure an Elastic Agent.
+Next part will cover how to install and configure an Elastic Agent.

+--

 ### Elastic Agent